 Give back and get a lot.

 Supporting your community is one of the best ways to get to know it.
 In such a social and inclusive group, you'll be surprised that some of the friendships you'll make can be nearly as rewarding as the good you're doing for your town.

-You'll get St John certified training and the team support you'll need, plus you can pick your own See how people exactly like you can help head to stiohnchangelives.com.au or give of Chairperson Brendan Jordan a call on 0477 970 415, or email augu Volunteer with St John St John
+You'll get St John certified training and the team support you'll need, plus you can pick your own hours eep your ambulance service strong in August

+See how people exactly like you can help head to stiohnchangelives.com.au or give on Chairperson Brendan Jordan a call on 0477 970 415, or email augu

+Volunteer with St John